 An example is this beta invitation email from Stuart, who co-founded Gleam.io – a platform for publishing and managing contests and giveaways.
 He sent the mail to a select few influencers and made it relevant for them.

 Stuart sent 10 outreach emails everyday, which led to Gleam.io reaching their first 100 customers in 5 months and validating demand for their product.

-Let me share a couple of case studies to show you the effectiveness of hustle.
+Let me share a couple of other case studies to show you the effectiveness of hustle.

 1. Popcorn Metrics increased their revenue by 367% in 12 weeks – It seems counterintuitive to focus on your product’s churned free trial users.
 But, that’s what Popcorn Metrics did when they were struggling to convert their free trial users into paid subscribers.

-They decided to help every free trial user become successful in achieving their goals through their product.
+They decided to help every potential customer (free trial user) become successful in achieving their goals through their product.
 Popcorn Metrics called this newfound mindset of personally helping their customers to extract real value a change in their behavior.